 Understanding the way the SG2 blades are constructed will explain the superb quality of the SG2 steel.
 Layers of stainless/nickel ladder-pattern coat the outer layer blade of the Damascus for a fantastic look.
 This also makes it easier to clean and it makes releasing food easier when cutting.

-How Can I get a SG2 Knife?
+How Can I get an SG2 Knife?

 The designations SG2 and SG3 are now obsolete.
 They have been replaced by G3Si1 and G4Si1 respectively.
 (Read about butterfly knives).

 The Japanese knife industry is passionate about the SG2 steel and their products show why.
 They hold a sharp blade and they are very durable.
 Most users of this knife find that it is very easy to use and to sharpen.
 Cutting an apple would require very little pressure on the knife.
 Powder metal technology has advanced in the making of knives and the SG2 steel or the G3si1 steel exemplifies this.
 The knife is strong, lightweight, and the aesthetic appearance is evenhanded by the type of material.
+If you’re interested in joining a VERY small and elite group of SG-2 knife owners, you’ll need to be aware that because of its qualities, it carries a very high price tag!
+However, for this price, not only do you get a knife that is quite literally second to none, but you also gain an heirloom that will be envied by family and friends who don’t even like knives.
+As if that wasn’t enough, you’ll also have one of the best conversation-starters in your whole house, and the conversation can begin over the preparation of an excellent meal in the kitchen!
+Win/Win I’d say!

 If you enjoyed this article, check out our review on machetes or read which pocket knife was recommended by an Airborne soldier.